tylerarmagan/t-pot-honeypot-deployment-/README.md

 Step-by-Step Lab Notes

 This section is written to reflect the setup flow I followed as closely as possible based on my own actions and the referenced tutorial.
-(Tutorial I Followed)[https://www.youtube.com/watch?v=KKu8CnTkcY0].
+[Tutorial I Followed](https://www.youtube.com/watch?v=KKu8CnTkcY0).

 ---